thoughtram/blog/_posts/2017-06-23-announcing-angular-master-class-in-houston.md

 #### Angular Master-Class Training

-It's been a couple of month since we've last run our training in the USA, so we are very pleased to announce that our Angular Master Class is coming to **Houston, Texas** on **August 22 - 25, 2017!**
+It's been a couple of month since we've last run our training in the USA.
+With help from Bonnie Brennan [Angular Meetup Houston], we are very pleased to announce that our Angular Master Class is finally coming to **Houston, Texas** on **August 22 - 25, 2017!**

 And we found the perfect, artsy venue: Bisong Art Gallery, Houston Texas.
 After all, fun places are sure to get everyone into the right state of mind to learn the